Arcyfa/eve-sso/README.md

 >Arcyfa\EveSso\EveSsoServiceProvider::class,

 ## Migrate database
 When the package is added to Laravel ensure to migrate the database to update the user table.
+A artisan vendor publish might be needed for the migration to become available.

 >php artisan migrate